With Facebook declining in popularity among younger users, more and more businesses are turning to Instagram to reach younger demographics.

 Another great Instagram tool to check out is Ink361.
 Use the system to discover new followers, connect with other people and analyze the social impact your photo-sharing activities have had.

-One last Instagram tool to add to your arsenal is Statigr.am.
-Once set up, you’ll be able to view account stats on everything from the number of likes each of your photos has received to the growth of your follower base.
+One last Instagram tool to add to your arsenal is Iconosquare.
+Once it’s set up, you’ll be able to view account stats on everything from the number of likes each of your photos has received to the growth of your follower base.

 Focus on Community – Not Influencers